About Us

 Brett de Hoedt Mayor (self-proclaimed) of Hootville Communications

-He interviewed most major players in politics, business and entertainment.
+As a broadcaster he interviewed most major players in politics, business and entertainment.
 He understands what the media wants and what it takes to gain coverage.
+In 2014 he was invited to address 520 campaigners from 21 countries at Al Gore’s Climate Reality training event.
+Brett discussed the event and environmental campaigning on ABC-TV.

 For clients he has written TV commercials, Cheap Eats reviews, Sydney Morning Herald and ABC Radio National editorials, t-shirt slogans and messages on hold.

-One early public relations campaign involved nominating table top dancer Yasmin Cotton for the parliamentary seat of Kooyong.
-Brett staged a campaign launch at a nightclub that drew inspiration from the Kennedy era, complete with open top Cadillac and four men in dark suits and sunglasses running alongside the ‘cavalcade’ as it cruised down Melbourne’s Swanston Street.
-Ms Cotton polled fourth among seven candidates before moving back into entertainment leaving Brett to move upmarket.
+One early public relations campaign involved nominating ‘entertainer’ Yasmin Cotton for the parliamentary seat of Kooyong.
+Brett staged a campaign launch that drew inspiration from the Kennedy era, complete with open top Cadillac arrival and four men in dark suits and sunglasses running alongside the ‘cavalcade’ as it cruised down Melbourne’s Swanston Street.
+Ms Cotton polled fourth among seven candidates before moving back into entertainment, leaving Brett to move upmarket.

-He is regularly engaged to act as MC, chair or speaker at awards, launches and conferences both within the non-profit sector and beyond.
+Brett is regularly engaged to act as emcee, chair or speaker at awards, launches and conferences both within the non-profit sector and beyond.
 He is a regular contributor to non-profit sector journals and is a true believer in the power of communications to create positive change.

 Brett regularly addresses communications students; is involved in a mentoring scheme via the Centre for Sustainability Leadership, has volunteered his dubious construction skills to building projects in Sri Lanka and Ghana with Habitat for Humanity and in India for Kaigal Education and Environment Program (KEEP).
 He successfully fundraised to build a school and establish 12 associated scholarships for KEEP upon his return.
-He is leading a posse to the to the Kathleen Keegel Children’s Foundation orphanage in Sri Lanka over Christmas 2011.
+He spent a Christmas at the Kathleen Keegel Children’s Foundation childrens home in Sri Lanka.